 VIDA is a valuable tool for segmentation, targeting and positioning.
 It provides market intelligence to guide your marketing strategies and enables you to maximize your return on investment in marketing.
 By learning more about your target segment’s lifestyle, you can effectively match them to elements of your destination’s tourism product and more effectively target the persons you want to attract.

 VIDA is available to CTO members.
 Please contact the Acting Dir.
 Research & Info.
-Tech, Ryan Skeete ([email protected]) for more details.
+Tech, Sean Smith ([email protected]) for more details.

 For additional information about VIDA, please view our short video: